This is an AI translated post.

 Select Language

-Since the collapse of the stock market bubble in the early 1990s, the Bank of Japan has been steadily tightening its monetary easing policy.
-Most of the Lost 30 Years has been essentially a zero-interest rate environment.
-Many still believe that "interest rate risk is negligible."
-But that situation is finally about to change.
-The yield on 2-year government bonds, which is highly sensitive to expectations of monetary policy developments, has also risen.
-Japan is also seeing a revival of a world with interest rates, and changes will be felt in everyday life and corporate operations, such as rising mortgage rates or higher deposit rates.
+Since the collapse of the stock market bubble in the early 1990s, the Bank of Japan has maintained an almost continuous policy of monetary easing.
+For most of the Lost Decade, interest rates were effectively 0%.
+Many people still believe that "interest rate risk is negligible."
+However, that situation is finally about to change.
+The yield on 2-year government bonds, which tends to be highly sensitive to expectations about the course of monetary policy, has also risen.
+In Japan, the era of interest rates is reviving, and changes will be felt in daily life and business operations, such as rising mortgage rates or increases in deposit interest rates.